↘

 Daniel Heilmann

-Barbecuing in summer is freedom.
-A kind of freedom that people in the city are often unable to enjoy.
-Occupied barbecue areas, no green space of their own and no barbecue of their own are the cause.
-Brutzel Betty barbecue rental system provides a remedy and revolutionizes the barbecue experience in cities and outdoors.
+Barbecuing in the summer is freedom.
+A freedom that is often denied to people living in cities.
+A lack of green spaces and their own barbecue or occupied public barbecue areas are the cause.
+The Brutzel Betty rental barbecue system provides a remedy and revolutionises the barbecue experience in cities.

-The rental grill box is equipped with barbecue tongs, cutlery and plates for 4 people included, it makes it possible to start barbecuing spontaneously and without much effort.
+The rental grill box comes complete with barbecue tongs, cutlery and plates for four people, making it possible to start barbecuing on the spur of the moment without a lot of hassle or rubbish.

-Brutzel Betty is supplemented by fictitious rental stations and a corresponding app.
-The stations are planned to be permanently installed at various busy locations in public spaces such as parks.
-The Brutzelt Bettys can be picked up at these stations and returned afterwards.
-There is also the option of buying coal at the stations and disposing of any waste and hot ashes from the barbecue.
-An accompanying manual explains how to handle and use the grill box.
+Brutzel Betty is complemented by rental stations and a corresponding app.
+The stations will be permanently installed at various frequented locations in public spaces such as parks.
+Brutzelt Bettys can be picked up and returned at these stations.
+It will also be possible to buy coal and dispose of waste and hot ash from the barbecue at the stations.

 Ora et Labora